- Tullin ohjeet

 Valuation indicators

-Select the appropriate preferential treatment code from the menu.
+Select the appropriate preference code from the menu.
 If you are not applying for a preferential tariff treatment, select “100 – Tariff arrangement erga omnes” as the preference code.

 Fill in the field “Quota order number” only if you are applying for a quota benefit managed through EU tariff quotas, i.e. a reduced duty rate or duty relief.
 Russian lumber duty quotas are not provided here.